HM Tech

 If you are running windows XP and you find you system has been taking longer and longer to boot since you first got it, the problem is likely that over time you have been adding more and more programs to your system startup.
 You might not realize it, but many of the programs you may downloaded and install want a preferred place in your system and set themselves up to start automatically whenever your system boots.
 Most of these programs don't really need to be in the startup at all, and all that they do is make it take longer to boot, and hog memory needed by your other programs, slowing down the system in general.

 To see just what is running on startup, you will want to run the program "msconfig", which is likely already installed on your system.
 To run it, go to the start menu and select "run".
 Type msconfig and select "OK".
 The programs that start automatically can be viewed under the startup tab.
 But be careful!
-Many of these programs actually are needed for certain features of your system to run properly, especially your anti-virus system, so you will want to investigate the purpose of the auto started programs before disabling them.
+Many of these programs actually are needed for certain features of your system to run properly, especially your anti virus system, so you will want to investigate the purpose of the auto started programs before disabling them.
 A good source for information on msconfig is netsquirrel.

 Is your system infected with spyware?